Emmanuel1017/Emmanuel1017/README.md

 ![Emmanuel_Be_Cool (2)](https://user-images.githubusercontent.com/41972019/194909329-0ba11fa6-698b-4246-934d-49b694dc4297.gif)

 ### Hi there 👋 Welcome to my github.
-I am a Software Engineering pratictioner (Bsc.Computer Science) with acquired intrests in Android, .NET Xamarian and Windows Forms and Web Development with frontend and RESTful apis.My hobbies are xploits , homebrews ad DIYs.
+I am a Software Engineering pratictioner (Bsc.Computer Science) with acquired intrests in Android, .NET Xamarian and Windows Forms and Web Development frontend and Backend.My hobbies are exploits , homebrews ad DIYs.
 Check out my repositories and feel free to fork and a star will be nice (as it is like money in space 'starbucks')

 # More about me
 <br/>

-🌱 I’m currently learning data analysis and analytics
+🌱 I’m currently learning GoLang
 🌱 I’m currently learning swift for native IOS development

 <a href="https://emmanuel1017.github.io/Angular-Resume/">✨ Check out my Resume in angular</a>